thewatermethod/resume-resume-ooh-la-la/src/entries/content/introduction.md

 title: About Me
 ---

-I'm a web developer with nearly 10 years of experience.
-I've worked on as many different platforms and parts of web applications as I could get my hands on.
-I directed my focus on Javascript and accessibility, but I'm proficient in all layers of the stack.
-I'm enthusiastic and knowledgeable and looking for a new challenge in a creative and positive environment.
+I am a web developer with 10 years of experience.
+I have worked on many different platforms and parts of web applications.
+I directed my focus on Javascript and accessibility, but I am proficient in all layers of the stack.
+I am enthusiastic and knowledgeable and looking for a new challenge in a creative and fast-paced environment.